ptoomey3/Keychain-Dumper/README.md

 	codesign -fs "Test Cert 1" --entitlements entitlements.xml keychain_dumper

 You should now be able to follow the directions specified in the Usage section above.
 If you don't want to use the wildcard entitlment file that is provided, you can also sign specific entitlements into the binary.
-Using the unsigned keychain_dumper you can get a list of entitelments that exist on your specific iOS device by using the `-e` flag on keychain_dumper.
-For example, you can run keychain_dumper as follows:
+Using the unsigned keychain_dumper you can get a list of entitelments that exist on your specific iOS device by using the `-e` flag.
+For example, you can run Keychain Dumper as follows:

 	./keychain_dumper -e > /var/tmp/entitlements.xml